TechJoe96/Tiled-GEMM-Accelerator_A-Custom-Vivado-IP-Module/README.md

     └── gemm_bd/                 ← Output of `make bitstream` (.bit + .xsa)
 ```

-### Automated verification flow
+### Automated verification flow (zero GUI)

-The full pipeline runs from a clean clone with a single command:
+The full pipeline runs from a clean clone with a single command.
+Every stage is fully headless — `xsim` for simulation and `vivado -mode batch` for synthesis, IP packaging, and bitstream generation. **There are no manual Vivado GUI steps in the verification or build flow.**

 ```bash
 source /opt/Xilinx/Vivado/2023.2/settings64.sh   # or wherever Vivado lives make all
 ```

-`make all` runs the four-stage pipeline sequentially:
+`make all` runs the four-stage pipeline sequentially in headless batch mode:

 ```
 1. make vectors    →  python3 software/dump_test_vectors.py